andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 .. image:: https://github.com/andizq/andizq.github.io/blob/master/pcafactory-data/examples-data/cldB_cloudfactory/img_pars_jypxl_faceon_offsets.png?raw=true

 .. note::
-   With the file *overlaped_portions.txt* you can control which cloud portions should be rejected by the fitting algorithm.
+   With the file *overlaped_portions.txt* you can control which cloud portions will the fitting algorithm reject.
 Commonly, you might want to reject cloud portions that are overlaping too much or those from where the PCA-derived scales are few (which may lead to non-trustable fits).

 ::